Berks and Hants to Bristol and Penzance V38th July 2021

 • The St Erth to St Ives branch

 BHBP will always be a work in progress.
 The aim is to reflect the up to date, contemporary railway.
-That’s why it will always be a work in progress and will never be finished!
+It will always need updating and will never be finished!

-• Par to Burngullow (just west of St Austell)
+• Just east of Par to Burngullow (just west of St Austell)

 • Just east of Truro to Penzance